 During those darker and more discouraging moments, what drives you?

-Emails, messages, comments from women whose lives I’ve changed or inspired.
+Emails, messages, and comments from women whose lives I’ve changed or inspired.

 Tell us about a time when someone made all the difference in your career journey.

 Clearly, I chose a pretty unconventional career path out of business school, and to say my family was skeptical and concerned is an understatement.
 My Stanford branding professor Allison Kluger believed in me, and her confidence and encouragement made all the difference as I took a major risk and turned down other more traditional career paths.